 If you get regularly occurring cystic acne, Retin-A (just make sure you’re not pregnant or planning) and other more serious treatments can help.
 And don’t believe those on the internet that says cystic pimples are caused by masturbation OR chocolate.
 They’re not!

 This one is where you really need a dermatologist.
 Like cysts, nodular pimples are one of the most severe forms of acne.
 They’re slightly different in that they are not filled with pus-like cystic pimples are.
 Instead, they form a hard bump deep within the skin and feel painful at the surface.
 Nodules don’t always become red—they can match your skin tone—but can take weeks to go away.
 Nodular acne usually needs pretty intensive treatments like antibiotics and other oral medications, so visiting the dermatologist is probably your best bet to finding a solution.
 (NOTE: Don’t Google the antibiotics on the internet.
 They need a prescription.)

 If you’ve already tried all the skincare products and treatments you can try, yet nothing is improving.
 You might need to consult an OB-GYN instead.
 You might need to check for Polycystic ovary syndrome (PCOS).
-It is a hormonal disorder common among women of reproductive age.
+It is a hormonal disorder common among women of reproductive age, read 3p gel reviews.

 Pimples like cystic acne and nodules are sometimes one of the symptoms of PCOS.
 Together with infrequent or prolonged menstrual periods or excess male hormone (androgen) levels.